Stochastic Calculus with respect to Gaussian Processes

-\begin{rem} In view of Theorem-Definition \ref{izeufheriduscheirucheridu}, it is clear that we can extend the notion of integral in \oS to the case where $m$ is a signed measure (the notation remaining the same).
-We will therefore keep the same notations for this integral, whatever the measure $m$ is (signed or positive). \end{rem}
+\begin{pr} All the integrands in the right hand side of \eqref{zpdozepkddzzdzdzdpk} are continuous.
+Thus the \textit{Lebesgue-Stieljes} integrals in the right hand side of \eqref{zpdozepkddzzdzdzdpk} are also \textit{Riemann-Stieljes} integrals.
+It is then easy to deduce \eqref{zpdozepkddzzdzdzdpk}, using \eqref{pzodkk}. \end{pr} In view of Theorem-Definition \ref{izeufheriduscheirucheridu}, it is clear that we can extend the notion of integral in \oS to the case where $m$ is a signed measure (the notation remaining the same).
+We will therefore keep the same notations for this integral, whatever the measure $m$ is (signed or positive).
 In the remaining of this paper, and unless otherwise specify, the measure $m$ denote a measure, that may be $\sigma$-finite or signed.